If you contemplate using artificial intelligence (AI) in business processes, this article is for you!

 Limited AI skills, expertise, or knowledge

 The lack of skills remains the most significant barrier to AI adoption within organizations.
-19% reportedly don’t have employees with the right skills to integrate AI and ML technology into business processes and use new AI software and tools.
+20% reportedly do not have employees with the right skills in place to use new AI or automation tools, and 16% cannot find new talent to address that gap.

 Learn more: How to Build Teams for AI Projects